You will find answers here to the most frequently asked questions on EasyRide.

 Class upgrade (to be added at a later date)

 Supersaver tickets and Saver Day Passes (not available for tariff-related reasons, as they must be purchased at least one hour before departure)

 9 o’clock travelcards (Passepartout and A-Welle) and 9 o’clock travelpasses (ZVV)

 Tickets for fellow travellers (EasyRide can only be used by the main traveller logged in, as this user is the only one to have accepted the GTC)

 No, as long as you have not deselected the relevant option in the EasyRide settings, the night supplement for the greater Zurich area (Zurich Transport Network, Aargau regional fare network, Ostwind fare network, Zug fare network, Schwyz fare network, Z-pass network or night trains from Zurich to Lucerne) will be included with the supplement-payable journey and taken into account in the price calculation.

 You can change this setting in the EasyRide tile in the menu under “Night supplement”.

 Please note: this night supplement is only valid when using EasyRide.
-When you purchase tickets via the usual channels such as SBB Preview or the SBB Mobile app, the night supplement will not be charged automatically and must be purchased separately.
+When you purchase tickets via the usual channels such as SBB Mobile or SBB Preview, the night supplement will not be charged automatically and must still be purchased separately.

-Yes, from 1 April 2019, you can also use EasyRide for boat trips in the GA travelcard area of validity.
+Yes, you can also use EasyRide for boat trips in the GA travelcard area of validity.

 We will also be adding the following payment methods at a later date: